kkokotero/symphony/SECURITY.md

 ---

-# Vulnerability Report Template — Symphony
+# Vulnerability Report Template — Synfonia

 > **Note:** Do not include sensitive information in public channels.